JosetteTGarcia/phase-1-project/README.md

 3. Check off the daily boxes until you have reached 30 days.
 4. Click the `Delete Goal` button when you no longer want to track your goal
 5. Vist the `Video Tips!` page to watch the added youtube video
+6. Click the `Click Me for Motivation` to receive a pop up with a random quote from James Clear

 ## Technologies Used